wurmlab/NpSearch/README.md

 [![Gem Version](https://badge.fury.io/rb/npsearch.svg)](http://badge.fury.io/rb/npsearch)
 [![Dependency Status](https://gemnasium.com/wurmlab/NpSearch.svg)](https://gemnasium.com/wurmlab/NpSearch)

+<strong>Please note this currently in beta.
+We are currently working on something faster and better (that even has a clicky pointy interface); so watch this place.</strong>

 ## Introduction
 NpSearch is a tool that helps identify novel neuropeptides.
 As such it is not based on homology to existing neuropeptides - rather NpSearch is based on the common characteristics of neuropeptides and their precursors.
+In other words, it is a feature based tool.

+The results produced includes the entire secretome ordered in the likelihood of the sequence encoding a neuropeptide.
+As such, it is expected that you only need to analyse the top half of the results.

+Importantly, NpSearch produces a highly visual html file where the signal peptide and potential cleavage sites are highlighted.
+Additionally, NpSearch produces a fasta file of the results (i.e. the ordered secretome) that can easily be used in your own pipelines.

 If you use this program, please cite us:

 >Moghul I, Rowe M, Priyam A, ELphick M & Wurm Y <em>(in prep)</em> NpSearch: A Tool to Identify Novel Neuropeptides

-NpSearch produces a fasta file and highly visual html file that are ordered by the likelihood of a sequence encoding a neuropeptide precursor.

-NpSearch orders the results based on the following characteristics:
+NpSearch requires an input of a transcriptomic or predicted proteomic dataset, where each sequence is analysed and awarded a relative score of its likelihood of encoding a neuropeptide precursor.
+When provided with transcriptomic data, NpSearch translates each contig in all six frames and thereafter extracts all potential open reading frame (methionine to stop codon).
+Each predicted protein sequence is then analysed for the following neuropeptide-related characteristics:

-  - **Signal peptide**: All neuropeptide precursors must have a signal peptide.
+**Signal peptide**: All neuropeptide precursors must have a signal peptide.
 This is due to the fact that the final bioactive neuropeptide has to be secreted from the cell of synthesis in order to be functionally active.

-  - **Cleavage sites**: Being derived from a precursor, the bioactive neuropeptide has to be cleaved out from the precursor.
+**Cleavage sites**: Being derived from a precursor, the bioactive neuropeptide has to be cleaved out from the precursor.
 Prohormone convertase enzymes cleave these bioactive peptides at specific cleavage sites.
-Since certain cleavage motifs are more likely to be cleaved, NpSearch awards sequences with cleavage site motifs that are more likely to be cleaved with a higher score.
+As certain cleavage motifs are more likely to be cleaved than other cleavage motifs, NpSearch awards sequences based on the type and number of cleavage sites present.

-  - **C-terminal Glycine**: A significant number of bioactive neuropeptides have a C-terminal glycine, that is amidated during post-translation modification.
-NpSearch awards sequences that have a potential neuropeptide with a C-terminal glycine a higher score.
+**C-terminal Glycine**: A significant number of bioactive neuropeptides have a C-terminal glycine that is amidated during post-translation modification.
+Thus such sequences are awarded with a higher score.

-  - **Repeated peptides**: Some neuropeptide precursors contain numerous copies of the same neuropeptides (usually with slight sequence differences).
-NpSearch attempts to detect this by aligning all potential neuropeptides within a sequence.
-If a sequence is found to have multiple, similar predicted NPs, NpSearch awards it with a higher score.
+**Repeated peptides**: Numerous neuropeptide precursors are made up of multiple copies of the same neuropeptide.
+NpSearch attempts to clustering all potential cleaved neuropeptides, and then awarding sequences that produce larger clusters with a higher score.

-  - **Acidic spacer regions**: Neuropeptide precursors that contain multiple neuropeptide copies tend to have highly acidic spacer regions that separate the NP copies.
+**Acidic spacer regions**: Neuropeptide precursors that contain multiple neuropeptide copies tend to have highly acidic regions that separate these copies.
 If detected by NpSearch, the sequence is awarded with a higher score.

+After analysing each sequence in the input dataset, NpSearch produces a visual html file and a fasta file, where sequences that are more likely to encode a neuropeptides precursor are placed at the top of the file.
+These results files can then be easily inspected and curated by researchers.